 Hello, fellow investor!
 This article will give you our honest opinion of InvestEngine, a commission-free UK-based ETF investment platform.
-InvestEngine is a strong option for UK investors who want to invest exclusively in ETFs (whether they do it automatically or manually pick the ETFs themselves).
+InvestEngine is a strong option for beginner UK investors who want to invest exclusively in ETFs (whether they do it automatically or manually pick them themselves).
+It is currently offering a Welcome Bonus!

 It exclusively focuses on ETFs, with a selection of over 500 ETFs from several providers: iShares, Vanguard and other leading asset management firms.
 Despite this, the range of ETFs and other investment products is limited.